Kitten food vs cat food: What’s the difference?

 Can you feed kitten food to cats?

-Adult cat food is geared towards one of two things: either maintaining health or providing extra support for certain health issues that a cat might be experiencing.
+The best dry cat food and the best wet cat food is geared towards one of two things: either maintaining health or providing extra support for certain health issues that a cat might be experiencing.
 The ratios of fat, protein, vitamins and minerals are all focused on maintenance as opposed to growth and the dish overall will be far lower in calories than kitten food to prevent obesity.

 When to switch from kitten food to cat food

-Knowing when to make the switch from kitten food to cat food can be challenging as different breeds reach maturity at different ages.
-Most cats are considered to be kittens until around 12 months of age, but for some bigger breeds, like the Maine Coon, it can take around 18 - 24 months for them to reach adulthood.
+Knowing how long should cats eat kitten food for can be challenging because different breeds reach maturity at different ages.
+Most cats are considered to be kittens until around 12 months of age, but for some bigger breeds, it can take around 18 to 24 months for them to reach adulthood.

 As with all important decisions surrounding your furry friend, we recommend you consult your vet who will be able to help guide you as to when to transition your kitten over to adult cat food and how to do so safely.
+You can also seek help if you find a kitten not eating – it’s never a good idea to switch them on to cat food too early.